gskril/eth-leaderboard/README.md

 The most followed accounts with .eth names on Twitter

-Built with Express.js and EJS.
-Deployed on [Railway](https://railway.app/).

-# MIGRATION

 ## Run locally

-- Provision a Postgres container on Railway
+- Provision a Postgres container on [Railway](https://railway.app/)
 - Connect to railway project `railway link`
 - Migrate the database `railway run yarn migrate:dev` ([**Follow this article for info on adding to an existing DB**](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate/baselining))
 - Run the NextJS app `railway run yarn dev`